 Our Community Programs

-In addition to the nearly 400 cats and dogs we serve each day, we offer programming to help solve the problem of homeless animals in our community!
+In addition to the average of 350 cats and dogs we serve each day, we offer programming to help solve the problem of homeless animals in our community!
 Check out this infographic below to see the impact we make each year.
 Each of our community programs are highlighted below.

 SPAY & NEUTER PROGRAM